ibm-cloud-docs/account/known-issues.md

 ## Catalog management settings don't apply to some {{site.data.keyword.IBM_notm}} products
 {: #settings-noapply}

-Turning off the visibility of the {{site.data.keyword.cloud}} catalog or setting a filter to exclude all {{site.data.keyword.IBM_notm}} products from the catalog or your private catalogs doesn't apply to the following products.
+Turning off the visibility of the {{site.data.keyword.cloud}} catalog or excluding all {{site.data.keyword.IBM_notm}} products from the catalog or your private catalogs doesn't apply to the following products.
 Users in your account can still create instances of them by using an API or the CLI.

 * {{site.data.keyword.block_storage_is_short}} for VPC
 * {{site.data.keyword.vpx_full}}